Jareco/TicTacToe/README.md

 # TicTacToe
+Artificial Intellegence.
 It's a simple tic tac toe game, which is implemented using c++ and minimax algorithm for AI.
 You can play this game with a partner and with a computer.
 At the beginning of the game, you can decide about your opponent.
 When the program asks, just type c or p.